OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 [!INCLUDE [Teams support note](../includes/teams-support-note.md)]

 > [!NOTE]
-> There is a known issue that can prevent scripts stored in SharePoint from being displayed in the ribbon.
+> There is a known issue that prevents scripts stored in SharePoint from displaying in the ribbon.
 This occurs when your admin turns off Exchange Web Services (EWS).
-Your SharePoint-based scripts are still accessible through the file dialog and are able to be run and edited.
+Your SharePoint-based scripts are still accessible and usable through the file dialog.

 ## Help resources